-In short, the CPU sends commands to KIRK (i.e. encrypt this string with algorithm x and key y).
-It can behave like a bus master as well, so it stores the results on main RAM right away.
+In short, the CPU sends commands to KIRK (i.e. ‘encrypt this string with algorithm x and key y’).
+KIRK can behave like a bus master as well, so it stores the results on main RAM right away.

-As you know, UMD discs are not easily duplicated, but its contents are also stored in an encrypted form.
-Users will never notice this, nevertheless, since the decryption process is performed by hardware too.
+As you know, UMD discs are not easily duplicated, but their contents are also stored in an encrypted form.
+Users will never notice this, however, since the decryption process is performed by hardware too.

-Lepton is another System-on-Chip living alongside Tachyon, it controls the UMD drive and serves as a middle-man between the main CPU and UMD content.
+Living alongside Tachyon, another System-on-Chip known as Lepton controls the UMD drive, and serves as a middle-man between the main CPU and UMD content.

 Lepton contains an enormous amount of circuitry – you may even consider it another computer living inside the PSP.
 This component includes its own CPU, a DSP for decoding, 480 KB of memory (as buffer) and finally, 384 KB of ROM for storing its firmware.

 The main CPU communicates to Lepton using the ATAPI protocol, an interface traditionally used for plugging conventional CD/DVD drives to PCs.
-The main difference, however, is that Lepton will decide whether to load & decrypt the UMD data (if the disc is authentic).
+The main difference, however, is that the Lepton will only decrypt data from a UMD if the disc is identified as authentic.

-Inside NAND Flash, IDStorage stores an encrypted key known as ‘master key’.
-Thus, SPOCK contains a hardwired key to decrypt the ‘master key’.
+Inside NAND Flash, IDStorage stores an encrypted key known as the ‘master key’.
+SPOCK contains a hardwired key used to decrypt it.
 The decrypted master key is then used by SPOCK to decrypt another key found in the UMD.
 The latter key is then used to read each sector.
 Easy-peasy!

 By the way, even though SPOCK is found within Tachyon, it’s operated by Lepton.